MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-container-labels.md

 ### Run a scenario to print container labels

 For an example that shows how to print bar codes automatically as part of a container creation process, see [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md).
-Follow the instructions there, and confirm that the scenario that is described in this article is also supported by using a **Packing profile** with the **Print container label at container creation** enabled.
+Follow the instructions there, and confirm that the scenario that's described in this article is also supported when a packing profile is used where the **Print container label at container creation** checkbox is selected.

-To manually print a container label, so one of the following actions:
+To manually print a container label, follow one of these steps.

-- In the web client, go to **Warehouse management \> Packing and containerization \> Containers** and select **Print \> Container label** from the Action Pane
+- In the web client, go to **Warehouse management \> Packing and containerization \> Containers**, and select **Print \> Container label** on the Action Pane.
-- Use the Warehouse Management mobile app **Print container label** mobile device menu item.
+- In the Warehouse Management mobile app, use the **Print container label** mobile device menu item.

 Here are a few suggestions for ways that you can customize and fine-tune this scenario to help reduce the number of steps that workers must perform when they print container labels:

-- Set up the mobile device menu item to [query data by using Warehouse Management mobile app detours](warehouse-app-data-inquiry.md), which will enable it to look up a container ID instead of prompting the worker to enter it manually.
+- Set up the mobile device menu item to [query data by using Warehouse Management mobile app detours](warehouse-app-data-inquiry.md).
+In this way, the menu item can look up a container ID instead of prompting the worker to enter it manually.
 - When a worker selects the **Print container label** mobile device menu item on the **Outbound** menu, the app automatically submits the current **User ID** and **Warehouse** values.
 If workers want to specify a **Location** value, they can do so in the app.
-- If you want the **Location** value to be assigned automatically when a worker selects **Print container label** from the **Pack inventory into containers** menu item, then set up a [detour]( warehouse-app-detours.md).
+- If you want the **Location** value to be assigned automatically when a worker selects **Print container label** from the **Pack inventory into containers** menu item, set up a [detour]( warehouse-app-detours.md).

 ## Additional resources